mwittig/node-milight-promise/README.md

     * Added repeat mode to send each sequences multiple times
 * 20150901, V0.0.3
     * Corrected commands, added RGBW night mode, and cleanup - big thanks to @dotsam for his contribution!
+    * Revised license information to provide a SPDX 2.0 license identifier according to npm v2.1 guidelines on license metadata - see also https://github.com/npm/npm/releases/tag/v2.10.0